Bugmark-Simulator/bugmark_simulation/README.md

 On the host machine:

-1. Checkout the dev branch `git checkout -b dev origin/dev`
+1. Checkout the dev branch `git checkout -b dev origin/dev` (TODO: TEST whether it works when in master -- all of our changes are in master)

 2. Install ansible `script/dev/provision/install_ansible`

 3. Install ansible roles `script/dev/provision/install_roles`

 4. Provision the dev machine `script/dev/provision/localhost`
+    - If Node.js or NPM fail, make sure they are installed `npm -v`
+      - If not, add the NodeSource APT repository `curl -sL https://deb.nodesource.com/setup_6.x | sudo -E bash -`
+      - Then install Node.js `sudo apt-get install -y nodejs`
     - If tasks 'influxdb : setup admin user' and 'influxdb : create database' fail, then
       - Check that influxdb is installed and running `systemctl status influxdb`
       - If it is not running, start it `sudo systemctl start influxdb`
       - Re-run the provision script in step 4
     - If any other task fails, try re-running the script, sometimes that helps
+    - If an error comes up about sudo requiring a password, run `sudo ls` before retrying

 5. Check database status: `systemctl status postgresql`